ayanagriffin/pixelpaint/README.md

 daily log
 ==========

-**aug12**
+**aug14**

-add in mouse dragging ✔
+simplify path to run functions in script ✔

-new image button ✔

-new defaults ✔

-sliders and cushion slider functionality ✔

-positioning of elements ✔
+fix restart button to go back to original colors if pressed ✔

 **aug13**